tgra/Linked-Art-Exhibition-Browser/README.md

 ## To run app

-### Start app in development mode
-`npm run dev`

 ### Development mode
 View the web site locally in development mode.

 In the root directory:
 `npm run dev`

 Navigate to the localhost URL provided.

 ### Production mode

-Create a static HTML version in the /app/out directory `npm run build`
+Create a static HTML version in the /app/out directory with:
+`npm run build`

 ####  View static HTML site